ronnymarca81/adecco/README.md

 For this short sprint?? the login is through authentication the user credentials (email and password), as well as recovering the access via email.
 Users can create one dashboard/kanban for each of their projects, on it they can add cards/columns with a task list.
 Each task can be drag and drop between the differents cards according its state to manage the project.

-The others features could be added by company request.
+*****Justify more about the proposal, why the technologies The technologies used facilites...

-*****Justify more about the proposal, why the technologies
+The others features could be analysis with the client and added by requeriment.

 ## Getting Started// Installation and run